 • having an infection

-Having a blood clot that travels to the lungs, or PE, can be fatal and requires immediate medical attention.
+Having a blood clot that travels to the lungs (PE) can be fatal and requires immediate medical attention.

 Prompt medical attention gives a person a high likelihood of surviving.
-Treatment for PE typically involves reducing the size of the clot and preventing future clots from forming.
+Treatment for PE typically involves preventing future clots.
+The body then resorbs the existing clot.

-Doctors will usually inject and then prescribe oral blood thinners.
+Doctors will usually inject blood thinners and then prescribe oral blood thinners.
 These drugs will not break up an existing clot, but they usually help prevent new clots from forming.

-In rare cases, blood thinners may not work.
-When this happens, a doctor may suggest surgery to remove the clot or to insert a device that prevents clots from traveling to the lungs.
+More serious blood clots may require hospitalization.
+A doctor may suggest surgery to remove the clot or to insert a device that prevents clots from traveling to the lungs.

 DVT is a dangerous type of blood clot that usually forms in the legs, though it can occur in other areas of the body.
 All people with cancer are at risk of developing DVT.
 However, people with lung cancer are at a higher risk of developing both DVT and PE.

-• inferior vena cava filter, which is a device inserted into the arteries to catch a clot before it reaches the lungs
+• an inferior vena cava filter, which is a device that healthcare professionals insert into the arteries to catch a clot before it reaches the lungs

-• thrombectomy or embolectomy, which are surgical procedures to remove the clot from the legs or the lungs, respectively
+• thrombectomy or embolectomy — a surgical procedure to remove the clot from the legs or the lungs, respectively

 Coughing up blood is one symptom of PE.
-Some other symptoms can include:
+Other possible symptoms include:

 • pain in the chest

-• shortness of breath that often comes on suddenly
+• shortness of breath that often comes on suddenly, especially after activity

 • lightheadedness